22940dev/port-amelia/contents/projects/the-blending-room/index.md

 ### About the Project

 JR Cigars is the world's largest cigar e-commerce site, and <a href="http://creativelicencedigital.com/" target="_blank" class="highlighted">CLD</a> recently redesigned and rebuilt their platform.
-While I didn't play a huge role in the site design, I now do any feature updates and changes.
+While I didn't play a huge role in the site design, I did do a number of feature updates and changes.

 The Blending Room is a new content hub for JR's customers to get access to everything they need to know about cigars, latest news and events, video reviews and intgrated social media feeds.
 This type of content experiences very high traffic on the current site and is great for SEO, so The Blending Room was conceived as a way to really consolidate all that content in its own, dedicated place and enrich the user experience.